Adaptive Address Family Selection for Latency-Sensitive Applications on Dual-stack Hosts: Validation

 When comparing EXP3 to our third method selecting the best path in average towards all destinations for a given probe, we observe an important regression for the latter with a different impact based on which family is best.
 When IPv4 exhibits a better performance, a higher percentage of simulations that choose the probe best path have strongly adverse performance.
 This can also be observed for IPv6 to a lower extent.
 This can be explained by several factors.
 First, IPv4 being better in a simulation is the rarest case, which means that for a probe, IPv4 being also the best path in average towards all destinations is rarest too.
 Second, when IPv4 is better, the distance from its mean completion time to IPv6 mean completion time is higher than in the opposite case.
 This could exacerbate the effect of the first factor.

-To better understand the request completion time gain when selecting a given path, we can observe the middle and right-hand side figures which depicts the absolute expected gain per request and the relative gain per request to the median RCT.
-When compared to selecting the best path a posteriori, we can observe that EXP3 yields a gain close to this upper bound.
-When comparing IPv4 and IPv6, we can observe that IPv4 has higher expected gain in average, meaning that when IPv4 has lower RCTs as established by our statistical test, the distance from the IPv4 to the IPv6 mean RCT is higher than in the opposite case.
-When observing the right-hand side figure expressing this expected gain as a ratio of the median RCT, we can observe that the gain yielded by EXP3 can be higher than \SI{23}{\%} (resp. \SI{17}{\%}) of the median RCT when IPv4 (resp.
+To better understand the request completion time gain when selecting a given path, we can observe the middle and right-hand side figures which depicts the absolute expected gain per request and the gain relative to the median RCT.
+When compared to selecting the best path a posteriori (dashed lines), we can observe that EXP3 yields a gain close to this upper bound.
+When comparing IPv4 and IPv6, we can observe that IPv4 has higher expected gain in a small number of cases.
+When IPv4 has lower RCTs as established by our statistical test, the distance from the IPv4 to the IPv6 mean RCT is higher than in the opposite case.
+We argue that this could be due to networks that are still supporting IPv6 using transitions solutions introducing a greater overhead than the non-congruency of IPv4 and IPv6 paths alone.
+When observing the right-hand side figure expressing this expected gain as a ratio of the median RCT, we can observe that the gain yielded by EXP3 can be higher than \SI{20}{\%} (resp. \SI{14}{\%}) of the median RCT for \SI{25}{\%} of the cases when IPv4 (resp.
 IPv6) is best address family. \textbf{We can conclude that EXP3 is able to converge towards the best address family yielding the lowest request completion time and resulting in a significant gain for a large number of pairs of probe and anchor.}